Actor's Kim Jong Un role turns more bizarre in TV news coverage

 "I was never worried for my safety or for getting hacked or any of that during that whole process," said Park, at a presentation of his new ABC comedy about Asian Americans "Fresh Off the Boat."

 Sony said last week "The Interview" had earned more than $31 million from online, cable and telecom sales since its December release.
-It has made nearly $6 million at U.S. and Canada theaters.
+It has made nearly $6 million at U.S. and Canada theatres.

 Many critics lambasted "The Interview," which stars Seth Rogen and was co-directed by him, as hopelessly unsophisticated.